animatedmax/spring-data-geode/src/main/markdown/index.md

 <td
 class="tableblock halign-left valign-top"><p><code>query-lookup-strategy</code></p></td>
 <td class="tableblock halign-left valign-top"><p>Determines the strategy
 to be used to create finder queries.
-See “<a href="#repositories.query-methods.query-lookup-strategies">[repositories.query-methods.query-lookup-strategies]</a>” for details.
+See "<a href="#repositories.query-methods.query-lookup-strategies">[repositories.query-methods.query-lookup-strategies]</a>" for details.
 Defaults to <code>create-if-not-found</code>.</p></td>
 </tr>
 <tr class="even">